 Customers Reports

-This Shopify analytics report can help you get an overview of numbers of customers over time, customer segmentation based on location, one-time customers, long-term customers, and so on.
-Hence distinguishing between the loyal customers and the customers at risk becomes simpler.
+This Shopify analytics report can help you get an overview of the numbers of customers over time, customer segmentation based on location, one-time customers, long-term customers, and so on.
+Hence distinguishing between loyal customers and customers at risk becomes simpler.
 Again, this report is also limited to the Shopify, Advanced Shopify, and Shopify Plus Plan holders.

 Shopify Custom Reports